PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 2: None
 ```

+After selecting the device, optional device `address` parameter commands could be ommitted when using other Mbed Linux OS CLI commands.

 #### Get a shell access (SSH)

-Use Mbed Linux CLI `shell` command to get a shell access (SSH) on a device:
+Use Mbed Linux OS CLI `shell` command to get a shell access (SSH) on a device:

 ```
 $ mbl-cli shell [address]